 By Mass Communication Specialist 2nd Class Justin Yarborough, Carrier Strike Group Eight Public Affairs

-The Arleigh Burke-class guided-missile destroyer USS Arleigh Burke (DDG 51) arrived at Naval Support Activity Rota, Spain, Sept.
-20, 2018, for a scheduled port visit.
+The Arleigh Burke-class guided-missile destroyer USS Arleigh Burke (DDG 51) departed Larnaca, Cyprus, after a scheduled port visit November 12.

 This was the fifth port visit during the second half of Arleigh Burke’s 2018 deployment.
 It reaffirms cooperation efforts between partner nations and helps to establish conditions for security and stability in the region.